ENGBaselsaad/nomnom-group-project/README.md

 # Project Description:

-NomNom provides a platform for users to:
+NumNum provides a platform for users to:

 * Browse, filter, and search recipes by title, ingredients, or rating.
 * Share their own recipes with detailed descriptions and images.